REST issues response with issue count limit and offset

 Thanks for your help.

-#10 Updated by Alex Last almost 7 years ago
+#10 Updated by Alex Last about 7 years ago

 I see "page" parameter is ignored.